-So basically, stress causes these chemicals to keep you alert and therefore unable to sleep properly.
+“Basically, stress causes these chemicals to keep you alert and therefore unable to sleep properly.”

-ONE HOUR BEFORE BED: we encourage people to think about what exactly is stressing them at least an hour before they go to bed, to ‘get it out of the way’.
-Write it down, observe and think, then put it out of mind.
+Think about what exactly is stressing you out at least an hour before you go to bed, to ‘get it out of the way’.
+Write it down, observe and think, then put it out of your mind.

-45 MINS BEFORE BED: This is when relaxing activities should begin to induce sleep.
-This can include meditation to take your mind of negative moods (there are several apps that take only a few minutes), yoga, gentle stretching, reading or chilled music.
+This is when relaxing activities should begin to get you sleepy.
+This can include meditation to take your mind off negative feelings (there are heaps of apps that take only a few minutes), yoga, stretching, reading, drinking a nice decaffeinated tea, or listening to some chilled music.
 Pick three things and stick to them each and every night.

 Ah that dreaded bit of advice!
 While it’s easy to lay in bed scrolling TikTok before you try to grab some shut-eye, the stimulation is not what your sleepy brain needs.
 The brightness of electronic screens actually suppresses the sleep hormone (melatonin).
 If keeping off your phone seems too hard, you can use the Screen Time settings on your iPhone to lock you out of your apps, or download an app like Forest, which is designed to keep you focused on the task at hand (sleeping).